paulnorthrop/lax/cran-comments.md

 This is a patch to fix the ERROR at https://cran.r-project.org/web/checks/check_results_lax.html.
+These problems are inherited from the texmex package, so I have suppressed examples and tests that involve texmex

 ## R CMD check results